-Welcome to the WAAW Foundation Alumni Scholarship Hall of Fame
+Welcome to the WAAW Foundation Scholarship Hall of Fame

 The WAAW Foundation Alumni Scholarship Hall of Fame honors the most accomplished and inspiring alumni scholars of the WAAW Foundation.
 These alumni scholars have demonstrated excellence in their careers, made significant contributions to their fields, and served as role models for other female STEM students.